transparency-dev/incubator/vindex/README.md

 This verifiable map can be applied to any log where users have a need to enumerate all values matching a specific query.
 For example:

-* CT: domain owners wish to query for all certs matching a particular domain
+* CT: domain owners wish to query for all certs matching a domain they own
-* SumDB: package owners want to find all releases for a given package
+* [SumDB](./cmd/sumdb/): package owners want to find all releases for a package they maintain

 Indices exist for both ecosystems at the moment, but they aren’t verifiable.